Senate Judiciary to schedule vote authorizing subpoenas in SCOTUS ethics investigation | KRDO

 A lawyer for Crow had been negotiating for Crow to supply the committee with some information related to the travel and luxury vacations he gifted to Thomas over the past five years but the offer was ultimately rejected by Democrats who wanted more information spanning their long friendship.

+In a statement provided to CNN, Leo said he “will not bow to the vile and disgusting liberal McCarthyism, that seeks to destroy the Supreme Court simply because it follows the constitution rather than their political agenda.”
+In a letter sent to the committee earlier this month, Leo’s attorneys described the inquiry as “political retaliation.”

-CNN has reached out to Arkley and Leo, as well as the Supreme Court for comment.
+CNN has reached out to Arkley and the Supreme Court for comment.

 The Senate Judiciary Committee is likely to vote on the subpoenas on November 9, according to a Democratic aide.